J. Miakoda Taylor

 J. Miakoda Taylor is a two spirited descendent of both indigenous ancestors and immigrants to this continent.
 They are a settler, resettled as a result of choice, slavery and the trail of tears.
-Born and raised on Lenni Lenape territory, known in dominant culture as Brooklyn, NY, they currently reside on Chochenyo/Ohlone land, territory co-opted and renamed by imperialists as Berkeley, CA.
+Born and raised on Lenni Lenape territory (Brooklyn, NY), they currently reside on Chochenyo/Ohlone territory, stolen land renamed by imperialists as Berkeley, CA.

 Since founding Fierce Allies in 2009, Miakoda has worked as a coach, trainer, facilitator, mediator, and strategy consultant, with well over 500 leaders, organizations and movements.
 Their clients/practice partners represent a wide range of sectors including: food justice and food sovereignty, public health, environmental justice, restorative justice, child and family services, indigenous arts (philosophy, skills and practices for living in right relationship to our ecosystem), technology, immigrant rights, education, land conservation, and criminal justice.
 They also possess a shared commitment to ecological sustainability, justice, and equity.
 Together, Miakoda and these leaders are evolving the Fierce Allies work, expanding its reach, and creating a new road map for intersectional collaborations and coalitions.